j3-signalroom/apache_flink-kickstarter/python/README.md

 -|-
 **`json_flight_consolidator_app`**|`uv run flink run --pyFiles kickstarter/python_files.zip --python kickstarter/json_flight_consolidator_app.py`
 **`json_flyer_stats_app`**|`uv run flink run --pyFiles kickstarter/python_files.zip --python kickstarter/json_flyer_stats_app.py`

-> Argument placeholder|Replace with
-> -|-
-> `<AWS_S3_BUCKET>`|specify name of the AWS S3 bucket you chosen during the Terraform creation or created yourself separately.
-The AWS S3 bucket is used to store the Apache Iceberg files (i.e., data files, manifest files, manifest list file, and metadata files).
-> `<AWS_REGION_NAME>`|specify the AWS Region your AWS Glue infrastructure resides.

 ### 3.2 Did you notice I prepended `uv run` to `flink run`?
 You maybe asking yourself why.
 Well, `uv` is an incredibly fast Python package installer and dependency resolver, written in [**Rust**](https://github.blog/developer-skills/programming-languages-and-frameworks/why-rust-is-the-most-admired-language-among-developers/), and designed to seamlessly replace `pip`, `pipx`, `poetry`, `pyenv`, `twine`, `virtualenv`, and more in your workflows.
 By prefixing `uv run` to a command, you're ensuring that the command runs in an optimal Python environment.